 - cooking spray or butter, for greasing

 - Preheat oven to 400 degrees.
 Prepare the baking dish with cooking spray or butter.
-If you want lots of layers, use a 9x13 inch pan or a deep casserole dish.
 Set aside.

 - Pull out all of the ingredients.

-- Wash and peel potatoes.
-Slice or chop and set aside.
+- Wash and peel potatoes, then slice or chop.

 - Next, boil potatoes in salted water, until they start to become tender; usually not more than 10 minutes.
-Do not overcook the potatoes or they will become mushy!
-Depending on the size of the potatoes, timing is difficult to predict.
-Drain.
+Do not overcook them or they will become mushy!
+Depending on the size, timing is difficult to predict.
+When cooked, drain.

 - Keep a few tablespoons of the bacon fat in the skillet and add sliced onions.
 Stir onions, over medium heat, until onions become very tender and start to brown.

 - Add garlic, combine with onions and remove from heat.

 - Scatter onions all over top of potatoes, then the bacon.

 - Add cheese.
 Then repeat the process.